-Applying for a new credit card can be an exciting time.
-There’s the prospect of rewards, bonuses, intro 0% APR periods and other perks that make card membership worthwhile.
+Applying for a new credit card can be exciting.
+There’s the prospect of rewards, bonuses, intro 0% APR periods and other perks that make card membership favorable.

-Many credit card applications boast about fast decisions, sometimes in as little as 30 seconds, but that’s not always the case.
-No two applicants are the same, so one may receive an instant decision while the other may have to wait several days.
+Many credit card applications brag about fast decisions, sometimes in as little as 30 seconds, but that’s not always the case.
+No two applicants are the same, so one may receive an instant decision while another may have to wait several days.

 If you’ve applied for a credit card but received a notice saying your application is under further review or pending, it can be frustrating.
 No one wants to hit a bump in the road when they need extended buying power or want to take advantage of an introductory interest-free financing period to buy high-cost items.